-While the 2020/21 academic year presents us all with new challenges arising from the global pandemic, I would like to reassure you that we will deliver our teaching and personal tutoring commitments to you with our customary enthusiasm and care.
-In collaboration with colleagues across the university, we have worked hard over the summer to develop an innovative teaching delivery model - and to acquire new skills and technological solutions - that will enable us to provide you with the high-level learning experience that we are known for, while mitigating the risks to our university community from the pandemic.
-At the heart of this new teaching delivery model is the 'Bath Blend', which consist of a combination of live online lessons (LOIL) and in-person teaching (IPT).
-Our digital content delivery platform Moodle has been updated and enhanced to provide you with all the resources you need for your studies.
-Collaborative software platforms such as Microsoft Teams and Zoom will allow you to interact with your lecturers and fellow students even if you are not physically on campus.
+While the 2021/22 academic year appears quite uncertain in terms of the new challenges that might arise from the global pandemic, I would like to reassure you that we will deliver our teaching and personal tutoring commitments to you with our customary enthusiasm and care.
+In collaboration with colleagues across the university, we have worked hard over the summer to develop our teaching delivery model that will enable us to provide you with the high-level learning experience that we are known for.
+We will return to the normal on-campus delivery and we will still utilise the updated digital platform, Moodle, to provide you with all the resources you need for your studies.
+Collaborative software platforms such as Microsoft Teams and Zoom will allow you to interact with your lecturers and fellow students whenever is needed.
 We will continue to update our teaching materials and delivery methods throughout the year so as to best support you and respond to the latest developments.

 In the remainder of this handbook, you will find a more detailed introduction to the Department of Economics, as well as your programme of study.
-I hope you will find this information useful, and would like to wish you all the very best for your studies here in Bath.
+I hope you will find this information useful and would like to wish you all the very best for your studies here in Bath.